willnorris/imageproxy/README.md

 those greater than 1 considered as absolute size in pixel.

 If you want to be able to scale up by factor (instead of by specifying an absolute size in pixel) you can use the option z.
+Note that you still need to start the proxy with the option scaleUp set to true.
 Here are some example :

     http://localhost:8080/2,z/images/codercat.jpg => scale up by a factor of 2 (keeping proportions) http://localhost:8080/2x1.5,z/images/codercat.jpg => scale up by different resize factor